TG721/Final_TengizExpress/README.md

 This is a Aliexpressstore client app. at lunch it loads best sales items sorted by newest.
 Use is also presented 4 menu, Item: Category, Search, Cart, Account.
+Hone button is presented at the bottom of screen and always using whcih User can access Home Pag with the menu.

 ## Features